krishnakadiyala/NPAcourse/labs/Lab_17_Getting_Started_with_Functions.md

 Create a function that connects to a Cisco IOS device and call it `ez_cisco`.

-`ez_cisco` should accept five parameters:
+`ez_cisco` should accept four parameters:
   * hostname of the device to connect to
   * username of the device
   * password of the device
   * show command to execute on the device

-The function header and layout should look like this while just printing all parameter passed to the function:
+The function header and layout should look like this while just printing all parameters passed to the function:

 ```python
 def ez_cisco(hostname, username, password, show_command):